 Studies found that patients that used medical marijuana may experience relief from the above symptoms.

 Vomiting and nausea are common side effects in patients undergoing chemotherapy.
 These side effects are often extreme and can lead to the depletion of nutrients and dehydration.
 While some medications can help treat the symptoms mentioned above, some only cause lethargy and induce a state of delusion.

-Medical marijuana, due to its active compounds, interacts with the endocannabinoid system (ECS).
-And as stated by a report from the University of Guelph, cannabinoids can manipulate the ECS to regulate vomiting and nausea.
+Medical marijuana, due to its active compounds, could potentially interact with the endocannabinoid system (ECS).
+And as stated by a report from the University of Guelph, cannabinoids may be able to manipulate the ECS to help regulate vomiting and nausea.

-Medical marijuana, as controversial as it may be, has many potential health benefits.
-And it has shown promise in helping individuals undergoing chemotherapy and undergoing severe bouts of pain from a host of other conditions.
+Medical marijuana, as controversial as it may be, could have many potential health benefits.
+And it may show promise in helping individuals undergoing chemotherapy and severe bouts of pain from a host of other conditions.